Quiet Portable Air Conditioners

 On low fan speed this is no longer the case.

-So, while the measured dB on low fan speed is slightly less, the compressor noise is no longer masked.
+So, while the measured dB on low fan speed is less, the compressor noise is no longer masked.
 Instead of hearing primarily fan noise as you do on high fan speed, you now hear the unpleasant buzzing noise of the compressor.

 Thus, the vast majority of consumers will almost always run their portable AC units on high fan speed.
 This is really the only way to tolerate the underlying unpleasant noise generated by the unit’s compressor.